videojs/videojs-contrib-ads/README.md

 Type: `boolean`
 Default Value: false

-If debug is set to true, the ads plugin will output additional information about its current state during playback.
+If debug is set to true, the ads plugin will output additional debugging information.
 This can be handy for diagnosing issues or unexpected behavior in an ad integration.

 ## Plugin Events